brandoncalia/Ranked-Pref-Sim/README.md

 Below is the recorded data on the frequences of agreement of our tested counting methods:

-Spatial positioning of Plurality vs. Condorcet winners when the methods disagree:
+Spatial positioning of Plurality vs. Condorcet winners when the methods disagree (more on this in the next section):